LGBT Foundation Counselling Service

 Talking Therapies at The LGBT Foundation

 We have a large team of volunteer counsellors and currently offer FREE counselling sessions to individuals between 10am to 8pm (last appointment) Monday to Friday.
-Please note counselling is currently not available on Wednesdays between 10.00am and 4.00pm.
+Please note counselling is currently not available on Mondays between 11.00am and 5.00pm.

 People of all ages consider counselling for a variety of reasons such as coming out, struggling to accept their sexual orientation or gender identity, experiencing problems in their relationship or feeling anxious or depressed.